-Without family sessions there had been gains in parenting and child social skills but these had not gelled into improved family relationships.
-It was the package 'wrapped up' by parents and children coming together which had made the difference.
+improved family relationships.
+It was the package 'tied together' by parents and children themselves coming together which made the difference.

-Adapted for new populations
+Extended and adapted for new populations

 A series of trials followed in which Strengthening Families was adapted for and tested on high-risk families with pre-teenage children from disparate backgrounds.
-Except for two as yet unpublished studies, none were randomised and only one has been published in a scientific journal.
+As far as we know, except for two as yet unpublished studies none were randomised and only one has been published in a scientific journal.

 Results from one of the randomised studies are still being analysed.
 It involved not just US but also Canadian families, probably culturally closer to Britain.
-Participants were families with children aged 9-12 one of whose parents had a drink problem.
+Participants were families with children aged 9-12 one of whose parents had a drinking problem.
 They were randomly assigned to a minimal contact control group or to Strengthening Families.
-An initial report on 365 families who completed before-and-after interviews found significant extra parenting gains in the Strengthening Families group, particularly when the child was a boy.
+An initial report on 365 families who completed before-and-after interviews found that the second group exhibited significant extra improvements in parenting, particularly when the child was a boy.

-One of the largest of the non-randomised studies involved a mainly poor, multi-ethnic sample of 421 parents and their 703 youngsters aged 6-13.5 Strengthening Families was compared with a local variant which omitted the joint parent-child sessions found so important in the original study.
-Again their importance was shown when the full programme led to significantly better family environment, parenting, and child behaviour/emotion outcomes.
-A five-year follow-up of just the Strengthening Families sample found that the gains had largely persisted, but without a control group this finding can only be considered suggestive.
+One of the largest of the non-randomised studies involved a predominantly poor, multi-ethnic sample of 421 parents and their 703 youngsters aged 6-13.
+Strengthening Families was compared against a local variant which omitted the joint parent-child sessions found so important in the original study.
+Again their importance was demonstrated when the full programme led to significantly better family environment, parenting, and child behaviour/emotion outcomes.
+A five-year follow-up of just the Strengthening Families sample found that the gains had largely persisted, but without a comparison group this finding can only be considered suggestive.

-In Hawaii an attempt was made to disseminate the programme throughout schools, churches, and public service organisations.
-Though multiply-flawed, a local evaluation which compared a longer 'culturally appropriate' version against the original came up with the interesting finding that the customised version was less beneficial - a warning that though they improve recruitment, such modifications can also undermine the programme by departing from core content or principles.
+Other implementations included one aiming to disseminate an adapted programme throughout Hawaii's schools, churches, and public service organisations.
+Though multiply-flawed, a local evaluation which compared a longer 'culturally appropriate' version against the original programme came up with the interesting finding that the customised version was less beneficial - a warning that such modifications can undermine the programme by departing from core content or principles.
 In this case a shift from behavioural training to 'family values' sessions could have been the culprit.

-Hawaii also demonstrated that the prospect of multiple benefits can stimulate support from disparate agencies, enabling large-scale implementation.
+Hawaii also demonstrated that the promise of widespread benefits can stimulate support and cooperation from disparate agencies, enabling large-scale implementation.
 It also underlined the importance of skilled trainers, good facilities and a realistic group size (with these big families numbers were best kept low) if drop-out is to be minimised.